 This light shows up when your device is starting up.
 If the device has not been set up, the light will turn Orange.

-A circling orange light indicates that your Alexa device is in a setup mode or is trying to connect to the internet.
+A circling orange light indicates that your Alexa device is in setup mode or is trying to connect to the internet.

 This color briefly shows up on your Echos light ring after you make any commands when the Do Not Disturb feature has been activated.
 A purple light that shows up during the initial stages of setting up your device means an issue with the Wi-fi connectivity.